Cell Death Detection

 KFold cross validation on the training images (taking one image out for validation per fold), suggested that this performed reasonably:

 These classifications could then be used to identify the frame of cell death.
 It was assumed there would be some noise in the classifications, so alive cells were asigned a score 1, and dead cells 0.
-These scores were then smoothed for each cell over time (by taking a 5 frame rolling average) and the cell death was taken as the first frame for which the score dropped below 0.5 for at least 10 frames.
-However, as shown below, this did not accurately identify cell death.
-Average error was 56.5 frames.
+These scores were then smoothed for each cell over time (by taking a 5 frame rolling average) and the cell death was taken as the latest frame for which the score dropped below 0.85.
+The number of frames in the rolling average, and the threshold score were chsoen through a hyperparamter grid search.